Casey’s General Stores (NASDAQ:CASY) Releases Earnings Results, Beats Estimates By $1.16 EPS

-Casey’s General Stores (NASDAQ:CASY – Get Free Report) posted its earnings results on Tuesday.
-The company reported $4.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.36 by $1.16, MarketWatch Earnings reports.
-The firm had revenue of $3.87 billion for the quarter, compared to analyst estimates of $3.90 billion.
-Casey’s General Stores had a return on equity of 17.13% and a net margin of 2.96%.
-Casey’s General Stores’s revenue was down 13.1% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $4.09 EPS.
+Casey’s General Stores (NASDAQ:CASY – Get Free Report) announced its quarterly earnings data on Tuesday.
+The company reported $4.52 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.36 by $1.16, MarketWatch Earnings reports.
+Casey’s General Stores had a net margin of 2.96% and a return on equity of 17.13%.
+The business had revenue of $3.87 billion for the quarter, compared to the consensus estimate of $3.90 billion.
+The company’s quarterly revenue was down 13.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $4.09 earnings per share.

 Casey’s General Stores Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, November 15th.
-Shareholders of record on Wednesday, November 1st will be paid a dividend of $0.43 per share.
-The ex-dividend date is Tuesday, October 31st.
-This represents a $1.72 dividend on an annualized basis and a yield of 0.62%.
-Casey’s General Stores’s dividend payout ratio (DPR) is 14.43%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, November 15th.
+Stockholders of record on Wednesday, November 1st will be issued a dividend of $0.43 per share.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 0.62%.
+The ex-dividend date of this dividend is Tuesday, October 31st.
+Casey’s General Stores’s payout ratio is currently 14.43%.

-CASY has been the subject of a number of research analyst reports.
-Wells Fargo & Company upped their price objective on Casey’s General Stores from $260.00 to $285.00 and gave the stock an “overweight” rating in a report on Wednesday.
-Credit Suisse Group upgraded shares of Casey’s General Stores from a “neutral” rating to an “outperform” rating and boosted their price objective for the stock from $235.00 to $285.00 in a research note on Tuesday, July 18th.
-Benchmark restated a “buy” rating and set a $275.00 target price on shares of Casey’s General Stores in a report on Tuesday.
-StockNews.com assumed coverage on Casey’s General Stores in a report on Thursday, August 17th.
-They issued a “buy” rating for the company.
-Finally, BMO Capital Markets boosted their price objective on Casey’s General Stores from $270.00 to $290.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Two analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $273.11.
+A number of brokerages have weighed in on CASY.
+Benchmark reissued a “buy” rating and set a $275.00 price target on shares of Casey’s General Stores in a research note on Tuesday.
+Royal Bank of Canada upped their target price on Casey’s General Stores from $275.00 to $284.00 and gave the company a “sector perform” rating in a research note on Tuesday.
+SpectralCast reissued a “maintains” rating on shares of Casey’s General Stores in a research note on Thursday, June 8th.
+BMO Capital Markets lifted their price target on Casey’s General Stores from $270.00 to $290.00 and gave the company an “outperform” rating in a report on Wednesday.
+Finally, Credit Suisse Group upgraded shares of Casey’s General Stores from a “neutral” rating to an “outperform” rating and increased their price objective for the stock from $235.00 to $285.00 in a report on Tuesday, July 18th.
+Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, Casey’s General Stores presently has a consensus rating of “Moderate Buy” and a consensus price target of $273.11.

 Casey's General Stores, Inc, together with its subsidiaries, operates convenience stores under the Casey's and Casey's General Store names.
 Its stores offer pizza, donuts, breakfast items, and sandwiches; and tobacco and nicotine products.
 The company's stores provide soft drinks, energy, water, sports drinks, juices, coffee, and tea and dairy products; beer, wine, and spirits; snacks, candy, packaged bakery, and other food items; ice, ice cream, meals, and appetizers; health and beauty aids, automotive products, electronic accessories, housewares, and pet supplies; and ATM, lotto/lottery, and prepaid cards.